VijapurapuS/mybot/README.md

 <br>Below we go through some of the popular options for creating AI Chatbots.<br>
 <br>But first, let us understand the architecture and the inner working details of a Chatbot.
 <br><br>Process flow of NLP (Natural Language Processing) Pipeline:
 <br>Most of the chatbots follow the below structure to identify the intent and entity classifications which is fed in to a pre-trained machine learning model to predict suitable responses to the input query.
-The steps are as follows <br><br>
+The steps are as follows:

- - Text Processing (Input & Output)
+* Text Processing (Input & Output)
 	 - Cleaning
 	 - Normalization
 	 - Tokenization
 	 - Stop Word Removal